|2001||Majority Caucus Administrator||21||Republican|

 Associate, law firm of Dale and Woodward; Venango County public defender; vice president, Quaker State, 1976-1995; board member, Northwest Regional Planning and Development Corporation; board member, Center for Rural Pennsylvania Environmental Quality; board trustees, Westminster College; Member, Venango County Association for the Blind and Venango Community Foundation; member, Military Academy Selection Committee 5th Congressional District; chair, Barrow Civic Theatre Foundation; chair, Nursing Advisory Commission of Clarion University.

-Elected, Republican, Pennsylvania State Senate, 21st district, Butler (part), Clarion, Erie (part), Forest, Lawrence (part), Venango, and Warren (part) Counties, 1997; chairwoman, Environmental Resources and Energy Committee, (twelve of fourteen years senate); member, Appropriations, Consumer Protection and Professional Licensure, Judiciary (vice chair), Public Health and Welfare Committees; left office November 30, 2012.
+Elected, Republican, Pennsylvania State Senate, 21st district, Butler (Part), Clarion, Erie (Part), Forest, Lawrence (Part), Venango, and Warren (Part) Counties, 1997-2002; Republican, Pennsylvania State Senate, 21st district, Butler (Part), Clarion, Erie (Part), Forest, Venango, and Warren (Part) Counties, 2003-2012; chairwoman, Environmental Resources and Energy Committee, (twelve of fourteen years senate); member, Appropriations, Consumer Protection and Professional Licensure, Judiciary (vice chair), Public Health and Welfare Committees; left office November 30, 2012.

 First woman, elected, Senate Republican Leadership, Caucus Administrator, 2001-2006.

-Chaired, Senate Environmental Committee, 12 years, involved in every major environmental law passed since 1999, Environmental Stewardship and Watershed Protection (Growing Greener) Act, Water Resources Planning Act.
+Chaired, Senate Environmental Committee, involved in every major environmental law passed, 1999-2012, Environmental Stewardship and Watershed Protection (Growing Greener) Act, Water Resources Planning Act.